cjkang/project_notes/admixed_mapping/assign.md

   - Figure out phasing info of the overlapping markers and non overlapping ones
   - Assign ancestry based on the distance?
 - Case 4: "mosaic" ancestry on both haplotype segments
-- Case 5: ancestry phasing and variant phasing not matching (due to RFMix or separate phasing)
+- Case 5: ancestry phasing and variant phasing not matching (due to RFMix rephasing or separate phasing)
   - Kill me...
+- Case 6: two different ancesty or mosaic but non polymorphic at overlapping markers
+  - check wider segments

 # Prep ancestry info
 - From RFMix output (Viterbi and allelesRephased0), create a single bed file